jallanxjallan/onemanairforce/adaptation/stories/muharto_investigates.md

 ---
+category: past
+date: 04 January 1980
+status: draft
 title: Muharto Investigates
-date: 04 January 1980
-status: new
 ---

-In 1980 Muharto writes to his contacts in the Air Force and to the officers who participated in the crash-site investigation, but receives vague, non-committal replies --- or only silence.
+Muharto writes to his contacts in the Air Force and to the officers who participated in the crash-site investigation, but receives vague, non-committal replies --- or only silence.
 He then tries his luck in Air Force archives and government libraries, but finds only disorder